-- (1) The proponent possesses a valid airworthiness certification for each sUAS to be operated. - (2) All sUAS operators and crewmembers are qualified and medically certified by the appropriate ARC. - (3) The proponent possesses frequency approval from the MCIEAST Spectrum Management Office. - (4) All imagery collected during the conduct of public operations above MCIEAST installations shall be done so in accordance with reference (p).
+- (1) The proponent possesses a valid airworthiness certification for each sUAS to be operated. - (2) All sUAS operators and crewmembers are qualified and medically certified by the appropriate ARC. - (3) The proponent possesses frequency approval from the MCIEAST Spectrum Management Office. - (4) All imagery collected during the conduct of public operations above MCIEAST installations shall be done so in accordance with references (p) and (ae). - (5) Imagery collected for Communications and Strategic Operations (COMMSTRAT) purposes shall be done so in accordance with applicable COMMSTRAT Visible Imagery guidance and orders.